kashalls/external-dns-unifi-webhook/README.md

 ## ⛵ Deployment

-1. Open your network settings menu and go to `Settings > Control Plane > Admins & Users`.
+1. Open your UniFi Console's Network Settings and go to `Settings > Control Plane > Admins & Users`.

 2a.
 If you are running `UniFi Network v9.0.0` or greater, you can create an `Api Key` by selecting your user, going under `Control Plane API Key` and clicking `Create New`.
 Set the name to whatever you want, and the expiration to whatever you feel like commiting to.
 You can set `UNIFI_KEY` to this key.